 Thrive Craft House

 The relative new kid on the craft-beer-bar scene, Thrive Craft House has set up home in Austin’s historic Hyde Park neighbourhood, close to the UT campus.
-Thrive offers close to 40 beers on draft, ranging from standard macro lager to high-end out-of-state rarities with the odd European beer thrown into the mix.
-All beers can be ordered in 5oz servings so you can build your own flight.
-Thrive has a busy schedule of live music, with shows on most days of the week, including an open mic night on Mondays – you can find the details on their website.
+Thrive offers over 40 beers on draft, ranging from standard macro lager to high-end out-of-state rarities with a few European brews thrown into the mix.
+All beers can be ordered in 5oz servings so you can build your own flight, and they sport an impressive 4 nitro and 3 cask engines, often reserved for particularly appealing brews.
+Thrive has a busy schedule of events including live music, trivia and comedy – you can find the details on their social media.
 There’s a solid range of American pub food available with a children’s menu, and breakfast is served from 7am so you can get started nice and early.
 Thrive is a great catch-all hangout with something for everyone, where Dos Equis sits happily next to The Bruery, and you can eat, drink, watch sports and support local musicians all in one place.
-This is a hip but family-friendly venue that both opens and closes early (9.30pm at time of writing), so be sure to factor this into your visit.
+This is a hip but family-friendly venue that both opens and closes early (9.30pm-ouch), so be sure to factor this into your visit.

 519 W 37th St, Austin, TX 78705